 IBM MQ is robust messaging middleware that simplifies and accelerates the integration of diverse applications and business data across multiple platforms.
-IBM MQ facilitates the assured, secure and reliable exchange of information between applications, systems, services and file by sending and receiving message data via messaging queues, thereby simplifying the creation and maintenance of business applications.
+IBM MQ facilitates the assured, secure and reliable exchange of information between applications, systems, services, and files by sending and receiving message data via messaging queues, thereby simplifying the creation and maintenance of business applications.
 It delivers Universal Messaging with a broad set of offerings to meet enterprise-wide messaging needs, as well as connectivity for the internet of things and mobile devices.

-IBM MQ Advanced for Developers is available at no-charge for development purposes for Windows and Linux platforms.
+IBM MQ Advanced for Developers is available at no charge for development purposes for Windows and Linux platforms.
 There is also a no-charge, 90-day trial for all platforms.

-Rapid, seamless connectivity of information with a single, robust and trusted messaging backbone for dynamic heterogeneous environments.
+Rapid, seamless connectivity of information with a single, robust, and trusted messaging backbone for dynamic heterogeneous environments.

 High-performance and scalable message transfer to meet the demands of today’s enterprise and beyond.

 Simplified management and control for better control and usability.

 Lower cost of ownership by reducing the cost of integration and accelerating time to deployment.

 |Want To Get IBM WMQ Training From Experts?
 Enroll Now: IBM WMQ Online Training|